Support NRES

 HYDROLOGY

-The hydrology emphasis in the Master of Science of Environmental Sciences and Management provides coursework, projects, or thesis in watershed management, hydrologic change due to land use, groundwater resources, groundwater measurement or contamination.
+The hydrology emphasis focuses on watershed management, hydrological change due to land use, groundwater resources, groundwater measurement or contamination.

 Potential Hydrology Electives (number of units):